Matty-chul/cloud_texture_classifier/README.md

 </div>
 <br>

+By further analysing the training performances, we can notice that the system showcases a rather poor convergence rate and an inability to achieve proper generalization of the classified texture codes.

 <br>
 <div align="center">
   <img src="https://github.com/user-attachments/assets/995119a6-d903-451c-88c7-9f09cd023b93" alt="train_LTP" width = "712" height = "290"/>
   <p align ="center"><i> Training performances of the optimal LTP texture classifier (noise threshold 5) </i></p>
 </div>

+These reports are relevant for all code texture classifiers, both base and rotation invariant, with slight performance differences.
+Although per-class performances may vary strongly depending on the noise threshold value selected, all classifiers report roughly the same micro- and macro- averaged values.

 <br>
 <div align="center">